 As your Congresswoman, one of my main priorities will continue partnerships and collaboration to support Native communities.
 My work will be grounded with respect for tribal sovereignty, governance, consultation and self-determination.

 As an example, the Northwest Area Foundation (NWAF), of which I serve a Vice-Chair of the board of directors recently launched a $5 million funding collaboration with the Federal Home Loan Bank (FHLB) of Des Moines to support the groundbreaking work of Native Community Development Foundation Institutions.
-This investment will help grow entrepreneurship and job opportunities and unlock potential through job training and funding for home ownership and business.
+This investment will help grow entrepreneurship and job opportunities and unlock potential through job training and funding for home ownership.